How to organize kids artwork & schoolwork

 I called this “The Motherboard” for many reasons.
 First, I was going crazy with all of the forms/papers/artwork that seemed to have barfed all over my fridge.
-I needed a place to put them that was organized AND decorative – I needed a “control center“.
+I needed a place to put them that was organized AND decorative – I needed a “control centre“.

-Another reason why it is called “The Motherboard” is because all of the papers on it relate to my mothering requirements.
+Another reason why it is called “The Motherboard” is that all of the papers on it relate to my mothering requirements.
 Whether it’s permission forms for swim lessons, scholastic book orders, beautiful crayon artwork or a cute snapshot – this board will display it all AND look damn good at the same time!

-Step 3 – Make sure I don’t drop any staples in the carpet for Tim to inevitably step on and curse me for.
+Make sure I don’t drop any staples in the carpet for Tim to inevitably step on and curse me for.

-So, while the magnetic paint sucks, the black colour of it actually looks pretty cool.
+So, while the magnetic paint sucks, the black colour actually looks pretty cool.
 I’m going to leave it this way for now and when I get bored (so like tomorrow) I will paint the background a colour or maybe apply WALLPAPER!!!!
 LORD knows I have enough random gallons of paint tucked away that I can choose virtually any colour under the rainbow.

-Now I figured if I’m going to be anally organized I may as well really nail it, so here’s my layout….
+Now I figured if I’m going to be anally organized I may as well really nail it, so here’s my layout…

-Top Row: The girls schoolwork – spelling tests, worksheets and all that kind of jazz
+- Top Row: the girl’s schoolwork – spelling tests, worksheets and all that kind of jazz

-Middle Row: School forms to be returned, upcoming events, fun stuff to do
+- Middle Row: school forms to be returned, upcoming events, fun stuff to do

 Supplies and Cost

-- Frickin’ cool frame – $25 – Recycle Depot
+- Frickin’ cool frame $25 – Recycle Depot

-- Magnetic Paint and roller – $30 – Home Hardware
+- Magnetic Paint and roller $30 – Home Hardware

-- Sorting Baskets – $20 – Home Sense
+- Sorting Baskets $20 – Home Sense

-- Clipboards – $8 – Thrift Stores (still need to find 1 more)
+- Clipboards $8 – Thrift Stores (still need to find 1 more)

 Total Cost: $83